Tilings and traces: Random Schr odinger operators

 \section{Random Schr\"odinger operators}

 This section will focus on applications of the results of \S \ref{sec:erg} to algebras of operators coming from the tiling spaces obtained by collections of substitution rules.
 Although it is natural in such cases to focus on the $C^*$-algebras of operators obtained, here the focus is on $*$-algebras which are dense in the $C^*$-algebras of usual interest.
 This is because the traces obtained are only densely defined and one loses all but one trace by going to the completion $C^*$-algebras.
 This is mentioned for the curious reader wondering how one completes the algebras constructed; it is not relevant for the work here.
+However, the reader can see, for example, \cite{bellissard:K} for how the use of operator algebras enters the study of aperiodic media from a mathematical physics point of view; see also \cite{KP:survey, LS:algebras} for several uses of $C^*$-algebras in the study of tilings.
+The $*$-algebras used here will be dense subalgebras of the ones used in \cite{LS:algebras}.

 For a family $\mathcal{F}$ of uniformly expanding and compatible substitutions defined on the same set of prototiles and $x\in X_\mathcal{F}$ let $\mathcal{B}_x$ be the associated Bratteli diagram as constructed in \S \ref{sec:brat} and assume $\mathcal{B}_x$ is minimal.
 Recall that by construction, any tile $t$ on any tiling $\mathcal{T}\in\Omega$ has a distinguished point in its interior, and they correspond to the placement of the origin inside of the prototiles $\{t_1,\dots, t_M\}$.
 These distinguished points are called \textbf{punctures} in \cite{kellendonk:gap}.
 Once the puntures have been chosen in the interior of the prototiles, there exists a $\varrho>0$ such that any ball of radius less than $\varrho$ centered at the puncture of a tile $t\in\mathcal{T}\in\Omega_x$ does not intersect the boundary of $t$, and this holds for all $x\in X_\mathcal{F}$ and $\mathcal{T}\in \Omega_x$.
 Let $\Lambda_\mathcal{T}$ be the set of punctures of $\mathcal{T}$, that is, the union of all distinguished points of all tiles of $\mathcal{T}$ and define